LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/getting-started-legacy.md

 5. Save the skill and agent ids to be used with policy.

 {: .important}
-For some practice at creating skills, users, and campaigns, see [this tutorial](tutorials-guides-getting-started-with-bot-building-deploy-the-bot.html).
+For some practice at creating skills, users, and campaigns, see the[tutorial on deploying a bot](tutorials-guides-getting-started-with-bot-building-deploy-the-bot.html).

 #### Create a simple policy using static context attributes